Program Overview

 I have no dental experience.
 Is it necessary to have worked in a dental office to be accepted?
 Will I be able to understand what is going on if I have never been employed in the dental field?

 Dental experience is not a prerequisite to entry into the DHY Program.
-It is helpful, but not necessary.
+It can be helpful, but not necessary.
 We do not award extra points in the admission process for previous dental assisting experience.
-At orientation you will be given a primer of dental terms to help get you up to speed before classes start.

 If I have several years of experience and all of the non-dental hygiene courses completed prior to starting the program, how long will it take to graduate?

-The program will still take 2 years.
+The program will still take 2 years (5 semesters).
 The dental hygiene courses must be taken in sequence.
 You cannot take Clinical Services I prior to or in conjunction with Preclinical Dental Hygiene.
 Nor can you take any of the other DHY courses out of sequence.

 How much does the program cost?